-Sweden continues to present a very strong international record in terms of supporting international environmental protection regimes.
+Global Environmental Policy Score: 10 Sweden continues to present a very strong international record in terms of supporting international environmental protection regimes, including the Paris climate change conference in November and December 2015.
 Indeed, the country has a record of going beyond the requirements of international accords, such as the Kyoto Protocol, as a means of setting an example to other countries.
 Climate change and global warming can only be addressed through multilateral efforts and Sweden has played an important role toward such arrangements.
+Sweden is also a very active player on the EU's environmental policy agenda.